X-Quirk/Simple-Calculator/README.md

 5. If you want to view or edit the code, open it in a text editor or the appropriate software.
 6. All the logic i used is explained as comments in the script/code
 7. To edit the script, open it in a text editor and make the changes neccesary and save it.
-8.

 # Note
-You need to have the Python3 Interpretor installed to run the script.
+You need to have the Python3 Interpretor installed to run the script. <br/>
-If you want to, you can download the Python3 Interpretor from [a link](https://www.python.org/downloads/) You needn't download the Tkinter library.
+If you want to, you can download the Python3 Interpretor from [https://www.python.org/downloads/](https://www.python.org/downloads/) <br/>
+You needn't download the Tkinter library.
 It's already pre-installed during the Python3 installation.

 #